Chapter 1 | Let's Make a Deal

 “And how am I supposed to believe that?
 All you do is lie.”
-I give him a weary look, slowly feeling myself begin to falter.
+I give him a wary look, slowly feeling myself begin to falter.

 “Let’s make a deal, Skylar Reagan.”

-My name sounded so right coming from his perfect mouth.
+My name sounds so right coming from his mouth.